Reverend Dr. Martin Luther King Jr, the great American civil rights leader, was born in Atlanta, George on January 15, 1929.

 I too have a dream that people will be judged not by the color of their skin, not by their last name, language or accent, not by their place of birth, social or immigration status, but by the content of their character.

 I thank Dr. King for standing up for his community when it was unpopular, even dangerous to do so.
-Today I understand that his community is my community too and that Dr. King and I have the same dream.
+Today I understand that even if I don’t live black, his community is my community too and that Dr. King and I share the same dream.